 We don’t think that’s right and the courts don’t either.
 That’s why, in situations like these, your attorney can sue the other driver and go after “recreational assets,” like large savings accounts, extra cars, fancy boats, or vacation homes.

-But because the courts also don’t want everyone to go “lawsuit crazy,” the process can be long and arduous, and we don’t recommend trying it without an experienced North Carolina Car Accident Lawyer.
+But because the courts also don’t want everyone to go “lawsuit crazy,” the process can be long and arduous, and we don’t recommend trying it without an experienced car accident lawyer.

 Let’s say, for example, the at-fault driver has a $100,000 policy limit contracted with their insurance company, but your damages total $170,000.
 The insurance can only pay up to $100,000.
 That additional $70,000 would fall under the “excess verdict” the jury awarded.

-It is only with an excess verdict that you can sue for personal property to help bridge the gap between what the jury awarded you, and what the insurance company paid.
+It is only with an excess verdict that you can sue for personal property to try to bridge the gap between what the jury awarded you and what the insurance company paid.

-Fortunately, most people buy insurance policies with limits high enough to protect their personal assets.
+Most people buy insurance policies with limits high enough to protect their personal assets.
 However, in the event of a serious injury, an attorney may seek an excess judgment if there isn’t enough insurance available to cover current and future medical bills.
-This is particularly true if the at-fault party has significant assets that could be used to satisfy the judgment.
+This is particularly true if the at-fault party has significant assets that could satisfy the judgment.

-That being said, even if you are awarded an excess verdict, the at-fault driver has legal rights to protect certain property by claiming exemptions.
-Moreover, do not be deceived into thinking that just because you sue someone for their property, you will get paid right away.
+When insurance policy limits are not enough and you are awarded an excess verdict, the at-fault driver has legal rights to protect certain property by claiming exemptions.
+Moreover, do not be deceived into thinking that just because you successfully sue someone for their property, you will get paid right away.
 That would be too easy!

 Exempt property must fall under certain legal definitions.
 It includes things like the primary home the at-fault driver owns and lives in, as well as their primary vehicle.